Get recommended tire pressure for Chrysler tires to drive safe, extend tire life and reduce fuel consumption.

 Recommended tire pressure for Chrysler Voyager tires.

-Keep in mind that tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not a recommended tire pressure for Chrysler.
+Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Chrysler.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Chrysler manual.
 Recommended tire pressure for your Chrysler tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
 Pay attention as your Chrysler may have different recommended tire pressure values for front and rear tires.
-Keep Chrysler tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Keep your Chrysler tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

 Chrysler replacement tires must have equal or greater speed rating compared to the original equipment tires if your Chrysler speed capability is to be maintained.
 It is recommended that tire installers refer to the Chrysler owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If Chrysler replacement tires have a lower speed rating than Chrysler original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Chrysler replacement tires have a lower speed rating than the original equipment tires, your vehicle’s speed must be restricted to that of the replacement tires.

 Original equipment tires that come on your Chrysler will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
 Tire load index tells you how much weight your tire can carry.
 Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-You can check Chrysler manual to find the recommended tire size and load rating.
+Refer to your Chrysler manual to find its original equipment tire sizes and their load ratings.

-Chrysler tire pressure changes with temperature, so check your Chrysler tire pressure when outside temperatures change.
+Chrysler tire pressure changes with temperature, so check your Chrysler tire pressure when outside temperature goes up or down.
 During colder months when temperatures drop, Chrysler tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
 Maintain proper Chrysler winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

-Chrysler tire pressure should be checked when tires are cold, after the vehicle has not been driven for at least three hours.
+Chrysler tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Chrysler is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is my recommended tire pressure for my Chrysler?
+What is the recommended tire pressure for my Chrysler?

-Recommended tire pressure for Chrysler is determined by the Chrysler manufacturer based on your vehicle's characteristics and tire sizes.
-Select your Chrysler year or model to find recommended tire pressure for Chrysler tires.
+Recommended tire pressure for Chrysler is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
+Find your Chrysler year or model to get recommended tire inflation for Chrysler tires.

 How do I find my recommended tire pressure setting for my Chrysler?
-What should my Chrysler tire pressure be?
+What is correct Chrysler tire pressure?